Amherst B. Cheney: Career

 After the Civil War, Cheney was engaged in a number of businesses, including insurance and real estate.
 By 1869, Cheney was working as a beekeeper.
 By 1876, Cheney had served in the local political offices of justice of the peace and town treasurer.
 In 1876, Cheney was elected to the Michigan House of Representatives seat representing the Kent County 3rd district, on the Republican ticket.
 He was re-elected in 1878.

 As a Republican, Cheney was a strong advocate of the prohibition of alcohol.
 In 1884, Cheney became a member of the Prohibition Party.
-The same year, Cheney was nominated by the Prohbitionists for Michigan State Treasurer.
+The same year, Cheney was nominated by the Prohibitionists for Michigan State Treasurer.
 In 1886, Cheney ran for the Michigan Senate seat representing the 20th district.
 He was nominated for the board of regents of the University of Michigan in 1887.
 In 1888, was nominated by the Prohibitionists for governor.

 In 1894, Cheney, as a private banker, was sued by multiple people for embezzlement.
 In March 1894, Cheney confessed in probate court to double selling a mortgage to a mentally disabled widow whom he was guardian over.

 Cheney again ran for the state senate, the 17th district, in 1910.
 He ran for Michigan's 5th district in the United States House of Representatives in 1912 and 1916.